-This site is pretty new at this stage, and we’re working on improving things.
+This site is not owned or endorsed by Microsoft in any way.
 If you have feedback or found a site we don’t have listed, visit our GitHub page and let us know there.

 Q & A